metno/genchem/doc/GenChemDoc_intro.rst

 ============

-GenChem is a system to generate and test chemical mechanisms for the EMEP MSC-W model [Simpson2012] and 1-D canopy model, ESX [SimpsonTuovinen2014].
+GenChem is a system to generate and test chemical mechanisms for the EMEP MSC-W model [Simpson2012], a 1-D canopy model, ESX [SimpsonTuovinen2014], and also includes its own box-model, boxChem.
+To complement the technical details given here, the GenChem system and its approach have been documented in [Simpson2020], and the chemical and organic aerosol mechanisms will be documented in [Bergstrom2020a,Bergstrom2020b].

 GenChem consists of two main directories, **chem** and **box**.

 The **chem** directory contains several chemical mechanisms written